 That’s why I’ll tell you about one of the best platforms when it comes to streaming music licensing.

-This platform, which is supported by Spotify, is called Soundtrack Your Brand and offers music that can be used for commercial purposes in a completely legal way, so you never have to worry about possible routine inspections again.
+This platform is called Soundtrack Your Brand and offers music that can be used for commercial purposes in a completely legal way, so you never have to worry about possible routine inspections again.